 Located less than five minutes away from the waterfront in Wellington, this modern hotel offers luxury and convenience.
 Adjacent to Wellington Cable Car, leading to the Botanic Garden, offering panoramic views of the city and home to a variety of dining and waterside activities.

 Your day commences with one of the most beautiful ferry journeys in the world.
-Traveling through the waters of Cook Strait and Queen Charlotte Sound the ferry is often accompanied by dolphins riding the bow waves.
-Disembarking in Picton travel the short distance to Blenheim in the heart of the Marlborough wine country.
-What better way to enjoy this region famous for its Sauvignon Blanc than with a wine tasting at one of Marlborough’s premier wineries?
-From Marlborough cross to the Nelson district a corner of the South Island is blessed with a sunny microclimate and your base for the next two nights.
+Travelling through the waters of Cook Strait and Queen Charlotte Sound, the ferry is often accompanied by dolphins riding the bow waves.
+Disembarking in Picton, travel the short distance to Blenheim in the heart of the Marlborough wine country.
+Enjoy a wine tasting at one of Marlborough’s premier wineries – what better way to enjoy this region famous for its Sauvignon Blanc?
+From Marlborough, cross to the Nelson district – a corner of the South Island blessed with a sunny microclimate and your base for the next two nights.

 The Rutherford Hotel Nelson offers luxurious accommodation with a full complement of features designed to help you achieve the most from your stay.
 Situated at the doorstep of three national parks and an unmatched range of sandy beaches, blue seas and mountain wilderness.